Robert-Oles/hist3812-Photogrammetry-/paradata/paradata.md

 **Why have you chosen to use the approach/methods applied?**

-This process as informed from a number of sources, firstly, Shawn Graham's lecture materials directed me to the SCANN3D application for the Android OS.
+This process as informed from a number of sources, firstly, Shawn Graham's lecture materials directed me to the SCANN3D application for the Android OS (Graham, 2018b).
 This software worked in the sense that it helped in guiding me in taking these photos, but failed completly when trying to render any form of model that looked even remotely close.
-In the one model that was successfull, it produced a concaved version of the target which is available to view on this github account.
+In the one model that was successfull, it produced a concaved version of the target.
 However, Regard3d was fantastic as a piece of software that was relativly easy to use to create this software.
 It is important to note, that it failed to properly calibrate 32 of the 36 "cameras" however it still managed to create a recognizeable partial model that was significantly better than what was produced by SCANN3D
 Micro Paradata: the small-scale decision-making processes underlying the construction of the visualisation.

 **What are the basic steps you followed in putting together the resource?**